 - Greater Edmonton Foundation Seniors Housing Board Recruitment Profile - 2018-21 Term

-Board meets on the fourth Thursday of each month, commencing at 8:30am at various GEF Seniors Housing sites, and are generally 3 to 4 hours long.
-Committee meetings vary from 1 to 2 hours, monthly to bi-annually depending on the Committee.
+Currently Board meetings are on the fourth Thursday of each month, commencing at 4pm at various GEF Seniors Housing sites, and are generally 3 to 4 hours long.
+Daytime Committee meetings vary from 1 to 2 hours, monthly to bi-annually depending on the Committee.